 3. Best Affordable Men's Option: Sixthreezero Pave n' Trail

 - Assembly required

-This men's 21-speed ride is one of the best hybrid bikes under $ 500.
+This men's 21-speed ride is one of the best hybrid bikes on the less expensive end.
 With its Vibrazorb front suspension and pressure-alleviating handlebar position, it's designed for riding anywhere you feel like taking it.
 It also includes a rear rack for baskets and panniers.